 All the Authors mentioned in the article should meet conditions 1, 2, and 3.

-For Example, A Manuscript has 3 authors: Murray, Goodwin and Campbell Correct authorship credits:
+For Example, A Manuscript has 3 authors: Warner, Allan and Michael Correct authorship credits:

 Group 1 - substantial contributions to conception and design, acquisition of data